10 Best RV Memberships: Reviewed by a Full-Time RVer

 However, if we know we are going to be staying at a Passport America park, we will renew our membership to get the discount.

-I recommend RVers plan out their yearly travels, then check how many Passport America and Good Sam parks are on their itinerary, then it will be easy to determine which RV discount club you should join.
+I recommend RVers plan out their yearly travels, then check how many Passport America and Good Sam parks are on their itinerary.
+Then it will be easy to determine which RV discount club you should join.

 Harvest Hosts